factorial-io/phabalicious/docs/app-create-destroy.md

   * `phab --config=<config> app:create --copy-from=<other-config>`
   * `phab --config=<config> app:destroy`

-Both commands executes a list of stages, which can be influenced via configuration
+Both commands executes a list of stages, which can be influenced via configuration.
+Every method can react to the different stages and run some tasks if needed.

 ## the standard stages